 “Lets team up and we’ll track the critter down”

 So we did team up, and it did not take long to find the fox’s hideout.
 We both signed the fox log and turned our attention to finding the smaller fox.

 The small fox was audible from the large fox’s den using my Yagi and HT.
 We tracked the small fox across the soccer fields at Mine Falls Park and over a small ridge.
 Once we got close, Bob used his dish system to track down the small fox in its den.

 The combination of my Yagi and Bob’s dish system worked very well for hunting the foxes.
-The Yagi was surprisingly directional at longer range and this made it relatively easy to get close to both foxes.
+The Yagi was surprisingly directional at a longer range, and this made it relatively easy to get close to both foxes.
 Bob’s dish was great for the final, close-in location of the foxes in their dens.

 I had a great time hunting the foxes and am looking forward to another hunt this Saturday after our breakfast get-together at Parker’s Maple Barn in Mason, NH.
 I am looking for some folks to team with again for the hunt this coming Saturday.
 Talley-ho!